 Metalyst Forgings Ltd (Ahmednagar Forgings Ltd) Research Report by Reader

-Q: Hi Vijay, I have followed your posts throughout and have borrowed many of

-	your investing philosophies.
-I applied it on one of the stocks that

-	interested me.
-Wanted to check with you if I am going in the right way or I

-	have missed something.
+Q: Hi Vijay, I have followed your posts throughout and have borrowed many of your investing philosophies.
+I applied it on one of the stocks that interested me.
+Wanted to check with you if I am going in the right way or I have missed something.

-	I am very much interested by Ahmednagar Forgings Ltd because of following
+I am very much interested in Ahmednagar Forgings Ltd because of the following reasons:

-	reasons:

 - Sales growth : 10yrs > 31%, 5yrs > 35%

 - Profit growth : 10yrs > 28%, 5yrs > 40%